 Uber Driver Requirements

 These requirements apply to UberX, XL, and Select.
-If you’d like to apply today, click here to apply with my referral link.
+If you’d like to apply today, click here to apply to drive with my referral link.
 You’ll be eligible for the best bonus in your area.

 - You must be at least 21 years old

-- Have access to a 4-door car that is year 2006 or newer in most cities
+- Have access to a 4-door car that is model year 2007 or newer in most cities

 - 2011 or newer: New York